 How do Variant groups work?

-For a look at how Variants groups work, this chart shows the relationship between the same variant ‘Family’ from 3 different perspectives:
+For a look at how Variants groups work, this chart shows the relationship between the same variant ‘Family’:

 Points to consider when you’ve set up a variant product